gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 =================================

-This section compares the GNAT model with the approaches taken in other environments, first the C/C++ model and then the mechanism that has been used in other Ada systems, in particular those traditionally used for Ada 83.
+This section compares the GNAT model with the approaches taken in other environments: first the C/C++ model and then the mechanism that has been used in other Ada systems, in particular those traditionally used for Ada 83.